smbaig235/free-genai-bootcamp-2025/lang-portal/backend-flask/Backend API Implement.md

 #### Step 2:

-1. Next,We created plans for the missing API endpoints to implement the step by step guide which helps during implementation and testing.
+1. Next,we created plans for the missing API endpoints to implement the step by step guide which helps during implementation and testing.

 #### Step 3:

-##### API Endpoint Implementations:
+### API Endpoint Implementations:

 ## 1. Study Sessions Endpoint: (POST /study_sessions Route)